 Effective Care Coordination Addresses All Determinants of Health

-Comprehensive care coordination requires the engagement of an individual across the full spectrum of their physical, behavioral, and social determinants of health.
+Comprehensive care coordination systems require the engagement of an individual across the full spectrum of their social, behavioral, and physical determinants of health.
 For too long, the key elements of social determinants have been neglected or ignored.
 Effective care coordination assesses the impact of all social determinants of health, including:

 - An individual’s social and economic stability – including education, employment, income, and family and other social supports;

 - Their physical environment – including housing, transportation, food instability, and air and water quality;

 - Their health behaviors – including diet and exercise, tobacco, alcohol and drug use, and sexual behaviors

 - Clinical care – including access to care and the quality of that care.